WebOfTrustInfo/verifiable-news/sketchpad.md

   }
 }
 ```
-Here is another sketch of a verifiable text-based claim:
+Here is another sketch of a text-based claim:
 ```json
 {
   "claim": "Lorem ipsum dolor sit amet."
 }
 ```
-in the context of an example:
+and in the context of an example:
 ```json
 {
   "id": "https://www.journalistblog.com/facts/ebfeb1f712ebc6f1c276e12ec21",